uncai/uncai.github.io/docs/index.html.md

 ## Upcoming Events

-**January 24, 2023: Initial meeting** for the semester, where we'll discuss our plans for the semester and what we're interested in working on.
+**January 30, 2023 @ 6pm: Initial meeting** for the semester, where

-A good first resource is our article on [Developer Tools for Machine Learning](machine-learning-developer-tools).
+we'll introduce the club and discuss our plans.
+We'll also jump into some coding: we'll build multiple mach ine learning models and compare their outputs, while only using a few lines of code (through the magic of AutoML!).

-Check out our [Resources](resources) page for more resources to get started.
+You can check out our [Resources](resources) page or our article on [Developer Tools for Machine Learning](machine-learning-developer-tools).

 ```{=html}
 <!-- ## Past Events